bmustiata/version-manager-py/README.md

 1. Files are actually `glob` patterns, so you can match `**/*.js` for example.
 2. The configuration files can be yml.
-3. `version-manager` will output the following error codes: 0 when no files are changed, 0 when files are changed successfuly, or a non zero error code in case of error.
+3. `vm` will output the following error codes: 0 when no files are changed, 0 when files are changed successfuly, or a non zero error code in case of error.